 In the heart of the old town, a serene hill provides the backdrop to one of India’s most cherished destinations for Muslim pilgrims.
-The Ajmer Dargah, also known as the Dargah Sharif, is a place of deep reverence dedicated to the illustrious Sufi saint, Khawaja Muin-uddin Chishti, who embarked on a spiritual journey from Persia and arrived in Ajmer in the year 1192.
+The Ajmer Dargah, also known as the Dargah Sharif, is a place of deep reverence dedicated to the illustrious Sufi saint, Khwaja Husamuddin Chisti (RA), who embarked on a spiritual journey from Persia and arrived in Ajmer in the year 1192.

 The history of the Ajmer Dargah is steeped in centuries of faith and devotion.
 Its initial construction began during the reign of the Mughal emperor Humayun, who recognized the significance of this site as a center of spirituality and veneration.
 Over the years, the Dargah has undergone various renovations and enhancements, with the most striking addition being the magnificent gate, which was contributed by the Nizam of Hyderabad.